ScottMacalister/Leipzig-Marathon/README.md

 I used Selenium to scrape the race results from this website: https://leipzigmarathon.de/ergebnis-suche/

+I respected the site's robots.txt directives and included short delays after each interaction to avoid overloading the server.

 ## 🔍 Features

 - 📊 Track yearly trends: Total participants, fastest time, and average finish time